Skip to main content

 Some teachers consider a reader fluent if he/she can read many of the words right.
 But it also matters how easily the student is able to do that.
 If students must devote a lot of cognitive resources to figure out words, then there won’t be enough left over to think about the ideas.

-Reading rate is used to estimate that ease, though the point isn’t fast reading as much as automatic reading.
+Reading is used to estimate that ease, though the point isn’t fast reading as much as automatic reading.
 If students can easily and relatively quickly read the words, that won’t compete with comprehension.

 Not long ago a second grade teacher was showing me a student who she thought to be adequately fluent; he was reading accurately (that is, he pronounced the author’s words correctly), but he did this at about 40 words correct per minute.
 That means he was as fluent as an average late year first-grader, not a mid-year second-grader (look at the Tindal & Hasbrouck norms on this site under Resources).
 She thought he was fluent, but the data said, “no.”